Stroke & Vascular Disorders

 Stroke is the leading cause of serious long-term disability in the United States and the fifth leading cause of death.
 Nearly 90% of all strokes are ischemic.
-In this article, the author reviews the history, clinical manifestations, risk factors, and pathology of ischemic stroke.
-Readers will learn about the important advances made in diagnosis, acute treatment, and prevention of stroke.
-Readers will also learn about advancements in recovery from stroke.
+This review includes the history, clinical manifestations, risk factors, and pathology of ischemic stroke.
+Readers will learn about the important advances made in diagnosis, acute treatment, and prevention of ischemic stroke.
+Readers will also learn about advancements in recovery from ischemic stroke.

 • Nearly 90% of all strokes are ischemic.

-• Important stroke risk reduction strategies include: antiplatelets, anticoagulants, arterial revascularization, blood pressure medications, cholesterol medications, cessation of smoking, diet modification, and exercise.
+• Important stroke risk reduction strategies include: antiplatelets, anticoagulants, arterial revascularization, blood pressure medications, cholesterol medications, smoking cessation, diet modification, and exercise.

-• Acute treatment of ischemic stroke includes thrombolytic therapy within 4.5 hours, endovascular treatment within 24 hours, antiplatelet therapy within 48 hours, and stroke unit hospitalization.
+• Acute treatment of ischemic stroke includes thrombolytic, endovascular treatment, antiplatelet therapy, and stroke unit hospitalization.

-• Stroke recovery treatments include physical therapy, occupational therapy, speech therapy, and constraint-induced movement therapy.
+• Stroke recovery treatments include physical therapy, occupational therapy, speech therapy, mirror therapy, and constraint-induced movement therapy.

 Around the time of the Babylonian empire (approximately 586 BCE), the following proclamation was made “If I forget thee, O Jerusalem, let my right hand forget its cunning.
 If I do not remember thee, let my tongue cleave to the roof of my mouth" (Psalms 137:5-6).
 Although perhaps not fully comprehending the pathogenesis of their observations, the speakers of these words were describing a stroke affecting the left hemisphere.